mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 I don't know but that's not the type of bullshit I'm advocating for.

 Bringing it all back: I know there are men who really identify with a stereotypical version of masculinity.
 It means a great deal to them.
 And you know what, I can respect that!
-As long as that their actions are not hurting other people, they have thought it through, and they are truly happy being that, great!
+As long as their actions are not hurting other people, they have thought it through, and they are truly happy being that, great!

 What bothers me is knowing that a lot of men were pressured into accepting a restrictive definition.
 And, even of those men who happily accepted this definition, how many of them have tried to understand all the ways in which it is bullshit before deciding independently that they still want to believe in it.
 How many men have felt free to make it their own?
 I'm speaking from personal experience here.
 Growing up, I felt like my only choices were to be: a man, a gay man, or a dweeb.
 The definitions of each were kind of set in stone.
 There was nothing for me to own.
 That was bullshit.